liborty/rstats/README.md

 *Specifically, all such 1-d measures are sensitive to the choice of axis.*

-Our methods based on the True Geometric Median, computed here by `gmedian`, are axis (rotation) independent from the first step.
+Our methods based on the True Geometric Median (gm), computed here by `gmedian`, are axis (rotation) independent from the beginning.

 ### Implementation

-The constituent parts of Rstats are Rust traits grouping together methods applicable to a single vector (`Stats`), two vectors (`Vecg`), or n vectors of data.
+The main constituent parts of Rstats are Rust traits grouping together methods applicable to a single vector (`Stats`), two vectors (`Vecg`), or n vectors of data (`VecVec` and `VecVecg`).
 End type f64 is most commonly used for the results.

 ### Documentation

-Follow the documentation link.
-Then select a trait of interest to see the skeletal comments on the prototype function declarations in lib.rs.
+Select a trait of interest to see the skeletal comments on the prototype function declarations in lib.rs.
 To see more detailed comments, plus some examples from the implementation files, scroll to the bottom of the trait and unclick [+] to the left of the `implementations` of the trait.
 To see the tests, consult `tests/tests.rs`.

 To run the tests, use single thread.
 It will be slower but will produce the results in the right order:
 `cargo test --release -- --test-threads=1 --nocapture --color always`